Online resource links:

 MULTICULTURAL & ETHNIC RESOURCES

-Offical site of A&E's Biography television series.
-Includes the searchble text of 15,000 entries from The Cambridge Biographical Encyclopedia.
+Biography - http://biography.com - offical site of A&E's Biography television series - includes the searchable text of 15,000 entries from The Cambridge Biographical Encyclopedia

-A searchable, multi-lingual biographical directory.
-This site indexes and provides links to biographies available from other Web sites.
+Biography Center - http://www.biography-center.com/ - A searchable, multi-lingual biographical directorys, this site indexes and provides links to biographies available from other websites.

-Spanish-language resource for biographies of famous people from all over the world, from the past and present.
-Includes royalty and world leaders, writers, actors, musicians and singers, artists, athletes, philosophers, and scientists.
+Buscabiografias - http://buscabiografias.com/ - Spanish-language resource for biographies of famous people from all over the world, from the past and present.
+This includes royalty and world leaders, writers, actors, musicians and singers, artists, athletes, philosophers, and scientists.

 This site has biographies of women who contributed to our culture in many different ways.
 There are writers, educators, scientists, heads of state, politicians, civil rights crusaders, artists, entertainers and others.